PdxCodeGuild/Programming102/practice/unit_2/README.md

 print(random_letters(10)) # ['H', 'M', 'E', 'D', 'M', 'Q', 'V', 'E', 'U', 'G']
 ```

-Create a function that returns an integer represneting the number of vowels in a list or string.
+Create a function that returns an integer representing the number of vowels in a list or string.

 ```python
 print(count_vowels(['A', 'X', 'C', 'E', 'M', 'I'])) # 3